Import Data for Parameter Estimation

 This creates an experiment called

-under Experiments.
-To change the name of the
+Expunder Experiments.
+To change the name of the experiment, click and type the new name.
+Call it

 The Simulink model must remain open to perform parameter estimation tasks.